bballdave025/manuscript-waste-reuse-finder/README.md

 </div>
 <br/>

 This is another standard manuscript page.
-It comes from the book as the previous two images.
+It comes from the same book as the previous two images.

 ### Example 2.4 : Image without any Manuscript Reuse